Before I managed to distract myself with musings about roads, I was going to write about a visit to Bournemouth on a recent Bank Holiday weekend.

 Once back on the beach, I could also combine two interests: wildlife photography and litter collection.
 A little robin kept me company while disposing of items, and I am currently working on how these images could potentially be used in an anti-litter campaign for Off the Ground.

 Although we left Bournemouth by 9:00am that morning, our weekend wasn’t quite done.
-Come back on Tuesday to read about our discovery of a hidden Wiltshire gem.
+Click here to read about our discovery of a hidden Wiltshire gem.